Logo

 Gracie Gold won the silver medal at Skate America, behind Russia's Evgenia Medvedeva.

-Gracie Gold then continued her season placing first in the short program at Trophee Eric Bompard, with a score of 73.32.
+Gracie Gold continued her season placing first in the short program at Trophee Eric Bompard, with a score of 73.32.

 Gracie Gold began her season at the 2016 Japan Open.

-Gracie Gold struggled in the free skate, suffering multiple falls, and dropped to 5th overall with a total score of 184.22.
+Gracie Gold struggled in the free skate, suffering multiple falls and dropped to 5th overall with a total score of 184.22.

-Gracie Gold cited "post worlds summer depression" as a reason for not being prepared, commenting that she had only recently "felt like herself again".
+Gracie Gold cited "post worlds summer depression" as a reason for not being prepared, commenting she had only recently "felt like herself again".

-Gracie Gold's struggles continued at the 2016 Trophee de France; she scored a combined total of 165.89 for 8th place, the worst Grand Prix finish of her career.
+Gracie Gold's struggles continued at the Trophee de France; she scored a combined total of 165.89 for 8th place, the worst Grand Prix finish of her career.

 In late December 2016, Gracie Gold resumed her collaboration with her former coach, Alex Ouriashev, training with him in Chicago before returning to Los Angeles, where she was coached by Frank Carroll.

-Gracie Gold finished 6th at the 2017 US Championships, and was left off the Four Continents and World Championship teams for the first time in her senior career; she had previously been on every world championship team starting in 2013.
+Gracie Gold finished 6th at the 2017 US Championships, and was left off the Four Continents and World Championship teams for the first time in her senior career; she had previously been on every world championship team beginning in 2013.

 Gracie Gold didn't inform Gold before telling the media, causing major backlash on social media.